luyi-sss/tswd-portfolio-luyi/visualizing-government-debt.md

 The grid line chart clearly shows the change in the ratio in the time:
     We can identify whether there is an upward or downward trend;
     Not easy for users to read values and make comparisons;
-    I added some data labels trying to give users a sense of how the ratio changed;
+    I added some data labels trying to give users a data-based sense of how the ratio changed;
-    Easy to lose focus.
+    However, it is easy to lose focus as the grid line charts are overdone(there are too many charts and too many countries).

 Since the line chart shows the change in the ratio, different dots on the scatter plot picture the range of the ratio of each country mentioned in the dataset:
     Cannot see the trend of the ratio of each country;